The Kristjan Jaak scholarships are calculated based on unit prices, which are confirmed by the regulation of the Minister for Education and Research.

 Health insurance costs

-Health insurance costs are reimbursed, if necessary, to the students who began their studies in 2012, or later.
+Health insurance costs are reimbursed, if necessary.
 A student who is studying full-time or part-time in a country where the study does not provide an automatic guarantee for health insurance during the study time and if the insurance of the Health Insurance Fund does not apply to this particular foreign country the student may apply for reimbursement of health insurance costs.
 The student can apply for the reimbursement of the health insurance costs which are similar to the costs the Health Insurance Fund covers for the students studying in Estonia.

 Other insurance costs that may be added to the health insurance (including travel insurance, dental care insurance, etc.), will not be reimbursed.